How to Dethatch and Aerate Your Lawn- Milorganite Agronomist

 Contributing to thatch build-up are the three things you already do to maintain your lawn: mow, water, and fertilize.
 Compacted soil can also contribute to thatch build-up.

-Over watering and over fertilization contribute to thatch build-up.
+Overwatering and over-fertilization contribute to thatch build-up.
 It’s too much of a good thing.
 Although infrequent mowing may be good for you, it’s not good for your lawn.
 You need to find a healthy maintenance balance for your lawn.
 The goal is to maintain your lawn so that the accumulated plant debris can decompose at the same rate the grass grows.
 Mow at a height and frequency recommended for your variety of grass.
 Use the 1/3 rule when mowing—remove no more than one-third of the blade of grass in a single mowing.

 Some believe grass clippings cause thatch, but they don’t.
 Grass is mostly water and decomposes fairly quickly and returns nutrients to the soil.
 Grasscycling provides free fertilizer.
-Using a mulching mower helps speed decomposition of the smaller clippings.
+Using a mulching mower helps speed the decomposition of the smaller clippings.

-Fertilize as recommended, using a low-nitrogen or slow release fertilizer like Milorganite.
+Fertilize as recommended, using a low-nitrogen or slow-release fertilizer like Milorganite.

-It’s Time to Dethatch
+Best Time to Dethatch Your Lawn

 The best time to dethatch depends on grass variety and location but is optimal when the lawn is actively growing and has time to recover.
 In the north, late summer or early fall before the grass goes dormant are good times to dethatch, and late spring in the south.